 The Next Move is a series that explores the critical choices facing business leaders as they respond to the extraordinary impacts of COVID-19, bringing a diverse array of expert voices into dialogue across digital media.
-This is the first of a two-part blog on this topic.
-This is the first of a two-part blog on this topic.
-Register for the follow-on webinar on Thursday, March 18th at 12:00pm ET.
+This is the first of a two-part blog on this topic, with a follow-on webinar which was held on Thursday, March 18th at 12:00pm ET.

 The business community has a clear and present mandate to play a leading role in closing racial economic gaps in America.
 As a wealth generator, product designer and employer, corporate America has enormous leverage.
 There are few sectors of society that can move as much capital and change the future prospects of so many – but doing so will require more than traditional philanthropic corporate giving.

 - As reported by Citi, the racial wealth gap has cost the US economy $16 Trillion in lost wages and economic activity in the last twenty years.

 - The coronavirus has disproportionately affected communities of color and women of color – with millions dropping out of the workforce and potentially taking decades to recover their wage earning potential.